PatrickJHess/Vol-3-Chap-2-Chap-3/_build/html/_sources/Machanics_Of_Bond_Pricces.md

 Until it matures, a coupon bond has a scheduled payment every year on the anniversary of its maturity date.
 If the maturity date is a month-end, all payments are as well.
 Consider a bond maturing on April 30$^{th}$ making semi-annual coupon payments.
 Before April 30$^{th}$ of the current year, the next scheduled payment is April 30$^{th}$ in the current year and the previous scheduled payment is October 31$^{st}$ of the previous year.
 After April 30$^{th}$ and before October 31$^{st}$ of the current year, the next scheduled payment is October 31$^{st}$.

-Because the purchaser of a bond owns it on the settlement date, the accrued interest does not include the settlement date.
+Because the purchaser of a bond owns it on the settlement date, the accrued interest excludes the settlement date.
 Five bonds paying semi-annual coupon payments are used to illustrate the concepts.
 The maturity dates of the bonds are:

 * February 28$^{th}$ 2025
 * July 15$^{th}$ 2025
 * August 31$^{st}$ 2025
 * January 15$^{th}$ 2026
 * February 29$^{th}$ 2028